zachverb/Uber-Sudoku/README.md

 I used **webpack** as my bundler, which will not only bundle all of my javascript and less assets, but also transpile the ES6 to standard javascript useable in modern browsers.
 I chose not to use a more general build system like **gulp** or **grunt** because I didn't think it would be necessary for such a small project.

 As far as small utility libraries go, I only chose to use **Immutable.js** and **jQuery**. jQuery was important for the necessary DOM manipulation helper functions.
-I used Immutable because I am uncomfortable with Javascript's pass-by-reference methods.
+I used Immutable because I wanted to avoid Javascript's pass-by-reference pattern.
 I only had to instantiate one Immutable List for my isGameOver checking algorithm instead of one for each block.
 I also didn't have to worry about my constants being mutated on each export, so I could create a new game based off of the same array as many times as I needed.
 Beyond that, the basic helper functions are easy for me to understand.

+I used **Node** and **Express** for my server side, even though it's mainly serving static assets.
+It's the simplest way of deploying it.
+Maybe **Express** is more than what was needed here, but I am comfortable with using it and deploying quickly.

 ## Testing